Kalash0503/Housing_price-Prediction/README.md

 Model

-The model used for predicting housing prices is Linear regression algorithm trained on the provided dataset.
-The model has been evaluated for accuracy and performance using appropriate metrics.
+The model used for predicting eating place income is primarily based at the Linear Regression algorithm.
+It is educated on the supplied dataset, leveraging one variable to are expecting earnings for a food truck or eating place.
+The version has been evaluated for accuracy and performance the use of suitable metrics.

 Results

-Upon running the script, you will see the predicted prices of houses based on the input features.
-Additionally, visualizations may be generated to provide insights into the data and model performance.
+The consequences of this mission will offer insights into the potential profitability of different towns based totally on their respective populations.
+Additionally, the visualizations generated will offer precious data about the information and the performance of the predictive model.

 Contributing

-Contributions to this project are welcome.
-If you have suggestions for improvement or would like to add new features, please feel free to open an issue or submit a pull request.
+Contributions to this venture are welcome.
+If you've got guidelines for development or would love to feature new functions, please experience loose to open an issue or post a pull request.